Find a Lender-Approved Local Conveyancer in Carmel

 Commercial Conveyancing solicitors in Carmel regulated by the SRA

-The firms listed below are a non-comprehensive list of solicitors in Carmel with expertise in commercial conveyancing in Carmel.
-This could include advice on taking a commercial lease as a tenant
+The list below is a non-comprehensive list of solicitors in Carmel specialising in commercial conveyancing in Carmel.
+This will likely include advice on buying and selling small and large scale commercial property and agricultural land

 • Hughes Parry Limited, 35 High Street, Holywell, Flintshire, CH8 7TE